-According to the Order no.56/2004 of CNCAN President for approval of Fundamental regulations on safe management of radioactive waste, the interdependencies among all steps in radioactive waste generation shall be appropriately taken into account.
-The fulfillment of this condition shall be checked by CNCAN during the authorization process of radioactive waste management activities.
-Also, while assessing the regulatory compliance of the national radioactive waste management strategy to be elaborated by ANDR,

-CNCAN shall verify if the interdependencies among different radioactive waste management strategy were correctly taken into consideration.
+According to the CNCAN Order no.56/2004 for approval of Fundamental regulations on safe management of radioactive waste and spent nuclear fuel, the interdependencies among all steps in radioactive waste generation shall be appropriately taken into account.
+The fulfillment of this condition shall be reviewed by CNCAN during the licensing process of radioactive waste management activities.
+Also, while assessing the regulatory compliance of the national radioactive waste management strategy which has to be elaborated by ANDR, CNCAN shall verify if the interdependencies among different radioactive waste management strategy were correctly taken into consideration.